stormpath/stormpath-documentation/source/reference.rst

     * - ``apiKeys``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - A collection of API Keys for this Application.
+      - A collection of all the API Keys for this Application.

     * - ``verificationEmails``
       - String (:ref:`Link <about-links>`)